 We added the best clothespins to our shop, just in time for Earth Month!
-Have you ever wished for a better version of 'X' and then found exactly what you were looking for on the Internet?
+Have you ever wished for a better version of 'X' and then felt elated to find exactly what you were looking for on the Internet?
 That's how we felt when we found NONA's clothespins.
 Theirs are a huge upgrade from traditional clothespins that easily break, rust or grow moldy.
 On top of that, they're made from ocean plastic! ♻️

 On Instagram we shared a Q&A with the UK-based Founder of NONA, Alex Theodorou.
 Below you'll find the extended version, which includes exclusive information about projects in the pipeline at NONA.
 You heard it here first!

 🌊 NONA is an acronym for 'No Oceans, No Air.'
 Where does your passion for the ocean and its inhabitants stem from?

 Alex Theodorou: The Amazon rainforest is famously known as 'the lungs of the planet' and whilst protecting our rainforests is critically important, the realisation scientists estimate that between 50 - 80% of oxygen production on earth actually comes from the ocean was a huge wake-up call for me.
 As humans, we tend to focus on what happens on land, but it’s clear the symbiotic nature of the biosphere we live within means we need to protect every aspect of it.
 We do, after all, live on a water planet!

 🌊 Why did you choose to tackle discarded fishing nets, as opposed to other forms of plastic waste?